-It’s doable, using Apple’s built-in Shortcuts app.
-You actually won’t be replacing the icons that the apps came with — rather, you’ll be creating separate Shortcuts that lead to the app.
-It’s a tedious and time-consuming process, but in the end, you can have a fully customized iPhone home screen.
+The answer is yes — it’s doable using Apple’s built-in Shortcuts app.
+You actually won’t be replacing the app’s official icon.
+Rather, you’ll be creating a separate shortcut that leads to the app.
+It’s a tedious and time-consuming process, but in the end, you can have a fully customized iPhone homescreen.

 Here’s how you do it:

 - Before you begin, it’s a good idea to find an icon for your new shortcut.
 There are a bunch of icon sources online (Flaticon, for example), or if you’re artistic and / or ambitious, you can create your own.
 Whether you use someone else’s or your own, it’s easiest to save the image to Photos.

 - Okay, let’s begin.
 Find and tap on the Shortcuts app.
 It’s pre-installed; if you can’t see it immediately on your homescreen, swipe left until you’re at the App Library and start typing “Shortcuts” into the top search bar.